โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Katiu Airport (KXU), identified by its ICAO code NTKT, is a small domestic aviation facility serving the Katiu atoll in the Tuamotu Archipelago of French Polynesia.
 Located approximately 6 kilometers northwest of the atoll's main village, the airport serves as an essential link for inter-island travel, primarily managed by the regional carrier Air Tahiti.
-The facility features a single paved runway (08/26) measuring approximately 1,180 meters in length and operates during daylight hours to provide scheduled connections to hubs like Papeete, Makemo, and Kauehi.
+At 12 feet elevation on a remote atoll, the airport operates a single 1,200-meter paved runway (08/26) during daylight hours providing scheduled connections to hubs like Papeete, Makemo, and Kauehi.
 The terminal at Katiu is a basic, open-air structure that reflects its status as a remote island outpost.
 Designed for rapid passenger processing, the facility provides essential waiting areas and manual check-in services, but lacks modern commercial amenities such as retail shops, restaurants, or digital flight information displays.
 Travelers are encouraged to be entirely self-sufficient, as there are no on-site dining or drinking water services provided at the airfield.
 Ground handling and logistics are managed by a small dedicated staff who coordinate baggage and passenger transit for the atoll's approximately 250 residents.
 Ground transportation on the atoll is informal, with no conventional taxi or car rental services available.
 Visitors typically arrange transport through local guesthouses or "pensions," which provide boat or vehicle transfers between the airport and the residential areas.
 As part of French Polynesia's broader regional development initiatives, the airport continues to receive routine maintenance to ensure the runway surface and basic terminal infrastructure remain serviceable for the vital ATR-42 and ATR-72 turboprop rotations that sustain the atoll's connectivity and commerce.

 ๐Ÿ”„ Connection Tips